tomasherceg/dotvvm-docs/Pages/control-development-markup-controls-with-code.md

 Now we want to add two properties into the control.
 The first one is `Title`, which will appear inside the **legend** tag.
 The second would be `DisplayPhoneNumber` property which will hide the Phone field.

-The properties in **DotVVM** control cannot be simple C# properties with default getter and setter.
+The properties in a **DotVVM** control cannot be simple C# properties with default getter and setter.
 To make data-binding work, you have to expose those properties as a `DotvvmProperty` object which contains metadata about the property.
 It is quite similar to dependency properties in WPF.